MeierLabMiBioEng/StemCell-derivedVessel-on-chip/README.md

 # StemCell-derivedVessel-on-chip
 ## Stem Cell-Derived Vessels-on-Chip for Cardiovascular Disease Modeling
 This repository contains the jupyter notebooks to the publication Stem Cell-Derived Vessels-on-Chip for Cardiocascular Disease Modeling.
-The computational analysis of the single cell RNA sequencing data and the proteom and secretome analysis was mainly performed in python.
+The computational analysis of the single cell RNA sequencing data was mainly performed in python.